chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

     * All API routes (`/api/*`) are refactored to import and use the single, centralized `auth` and `db` instances, ensuring consistent, authenticated access to Firebase services.
 * **Optimized for Production:**
     * The deployed Cloud Run service is configured with **1GiB of memory** in `firebase.json` to handle Next.js server-side rendering loads without crashing.
+    * **Environment Parity:** The build process is stabilized by enforcing **Node.js v20** parity between local and production environments.
+This configuration is required to prevent npm ci failures and includes an explicit dependency on `@opentelemetry/api` (`npm install @opentelemetry/api`) to resolve `MODULE_NOT_FOUND` crashes when converting to Node.js v20.
     * Uses the Next.js `<Image>` component with correctly configured `remotePatterns` (for `storage.googleapis.com` and `firebasestorage.googleapis.com`) and `sizes` props (e.g., `sizes="16rem"` for avatars) to ensure high-resolution, optimized images are served.

 ---